Cerchie/alpaca-kafka-flink-streamlit/README.md

 - Select the confirmation check box that you have saved your key and secret.

 - Click 'Save'.
 The key is added to the keys table.

+_Instructions for if you have more than one environment:_

+- go to the Environments page at https://confluent.cloud/environments and select the environment.
+- Select the Cluster.
+- Select 'API Keys' then under 'Cluster Overview'.
+- Click '+ Add key'.
+The API key and secret are generated and displayed.
+- Click 'Copy' to copy the key and secret to a secure location.

+The secret for the key is only displayed in the 'Create API key' dialog and cannot be viewed or retrieved later.
+Store the API key and secret in a secure location.
+Do not share the secret for your API key.

+- (Optional, but recommended) Enter a description of the API key that describes how you intend to use it, so you can distinguish it from other API keys.
+Confirm that you have saved your key and secret.
+- Click 'Continue'.
+The key is added to the API keys table.

 ### Create 1 topics with 1 partition each named `AAPL`.